rsyncOSX/RsyncOSXdocs/content/post/json.md

 If there will be a cross-plattform version of RsyncOSX in 2021 remains to see.
 It depends on how much work there is and if I am able to learn how to make apps with TypeScript and other tools.

 For the moment only RsyncOSX support JSON, the menu-app does not.
 The menu-app will support JSON after next release again.

-Before converting to JSON, in userconfig make a backup of the current configuration files.
+Before converting to JSON, in userconfig, make a backup of the current configuration files.
 The current configurations is backed up in the catalog `$HOME/Documents/RsyncOSXcopy-timestamp`.

 ## Enabling JSON

 To enable JSON support is a **two step** process.
 There are three parts in the File menu dedicated for JSON support:

-- Verfiy (JSON), `⌘V`verify either converted JSON or PLIST files
+- Verfiy (JSON) (shortcut `⌘V`) - verify either converted JSON or PLIST files
-- View output `⌘O`, after a verify open the output and select Logfile (select by a return in output view)
+- View output (shortcut `⌘O`) -  after a verify open the output and select Logfile (select by a return in output view)
-- Transform `⌘J`, enables the transform button for either JSON or PLIST
+- Transform (shortcut `⌘J`) - enables the transform button for either JSON or PLIST

 ![](/images/RsyncOSX/master/json/filemenu.png)

-Firs task is select the `Transform` (or just `⌘J`).
+Firs task is select the `Transform` (or shortcut `⌘J`).
 The main view shows a `JSON` button (or a `PLIST` button).
 Selecting the button executes the transformation.
 The existing plist or JSON configurations are not changed.

+- `JSON` button if RsyncOSX is reading PLIST files
+- `PLIST` button if RsyncOSX is reading JSON files

 ![](/images/RsyncOSX/master/json/transform.png)